 But liens like a hospital lien must usually be paid out of any settlement proceeds.
 However, how the money is handled is up to the judge in the case.

-In short, the settlement funds for an injured minor in Texas will generally belong to the minor and not the parent and the court makes a great effort to protect the child’s interest.
+In short, the settlement funds for an injured minor in Texas will generally belong to the minor and not the parent and the court makes a great effort to protect the child’s interests.

 If your child has been seriously injured in an accident caused by another, such as a car accident, daycare injury, or other accident.
 In that case, you should consider contacting an experienced child injury lawyer immediately after the event.